Battery Industry Basics: A Glossary for Battery Terms and Terminology

 Coulomb Counting

-A simple method of measuring a battery's state of charge by integrating how much current flows into or out of a battery.
-Coulomb Counting error compounds due to cell capacity changes and current sensing noise which accumulate over time.
+Coulomb counting is a simple method of measuring a battery's state of charge by integrating how much current flows into or out of a battery.
+Coulomb Counting error compounds due to cell capacity changes and current sensing noise, which accumulate over time.

 Cycle Life

-Often confused with overall battery longevity, cycle life represents the number of times a battery can be charged and discharged before it is no longer capable of serving its application.
+Battery cycle life is often confused with overall battery longevity, and cycle life represents the number of times a battery can be charged and discharged before it is no longer capable of serving its application.
 Cycle life is highly dependent on operating conditions, such as temperature, charge/discharge rates, and depth-of-cycle.
 Overall battery longevity is determined by a combination of cycle aging and calendar aging effects.

 Calendar Aging